Joe Walsh (Australian rugby league)

 Joseph John Walsh (1945 or 1946 – 18 November 2025) was an Australian rugby league player for the Balmain Tigers.

+Biography

 Walsh hailed from Barmedman, a village outside West Wyalong in country New South Wales.

 A second-rower, Walsh was recruited to Balmain from the Queanbeyan Kangaroos.
 He featured in Balmain's 1969 grand final-winning team.
 After missing the entire 1971 season with a knee injury, Walsh remained at Balmain for two more seasons, then returned to country rugby league.
 He coached a young Royce Simmons while captain-coach of the Cowra Magpies, which he led to a premiership in 1978.

 Walsh once owned the Riverina Hotel in Wagga Wagga.

-Walsh died from cancer on 18 November 2025, in Wagga Wagga at the age of 79.
+Walsh died from cancer in Wagga Wagga, on 18 November 2025, at the age of 79.